Freelancing: Everything you need to know

 I know some people who have found luck in Facebook groups (either local creatives or just general business groups!)

-The great thing about creative freelancing is that you’re likely working with other creative women close to your age!
-At least, that’s been the case for me.
+The great thing about creative freelancing is that you’re likely working with other creative women close to your age—at least, that’s been the case for me.

-Everyone they’re interviewing has the creative skills they’re looking for, but are they someone they want to work with?
+Everyone they are interviewing has the creative skills they’re looking for, but are they someone they actually want to work with?
+NOPE, but you are 😉

-LOL, kidding, but also not really.
+You don’t 🤠 LOL, kidding, but also…not really.

-While you don’t make consistent income being a creative freelancer, you definitely can make a consistent range per month as long as you plan accordingly.
+While you don’t make consistent income being a creative freelancer, you definitely can make a consistent range per month—as long as you plan accordingly.

 As someone who originally wanted a consistent paycheck from a 9-5 creative agency job, that was scary to come to terms with!!